prabowo02/prabowo02.github.io/_docs/content/posts/fft.md

 Another example, computing $Q = \sqrt{P} \implies Q^2 - P = 0 \implies f(Q) = Q^2 - P$ \
 $Q := Q - \frac{Q^2 - P}{2Q} = \frac{1}{2}(Q + \frac{P}{Q})$

-In every iteration of the Newton's method, the precision is double, i.e. the degree of Q is improved from $n$ to $2n + 1$, and initially $Q$ is only a constant.
+In every iteration of the Newton's method, the precision is doubled, i.e. the degree of $Q$ is improved from $n$ to $2n + 1$, and initially $Q$ is only a constant.

 And here are several operations along with their tricks: